cwchentw/lightweight-cms/content/sample/_index.md

 weight: 4
 ---

 Here lists random sample posts.
-They are not really parts of mdcms documentation.
-You may check how mdcms renders web pages with these posts.
+They are not really parts of Lightweight CMS documentation.
+You may check how Lightweight CMS renders web pages with these posts.